Seven Years of War — Documenting Syrian Rebel Use of Anti-Tank Guided Missiles

 As a result, rebel use of ATGMs in 2017 declined significantly.
 This combined with increased rebel infighting made it far easier for the government forces to advance in areas like northern Hama governorate, where previously any advance came at a heavy material cost.

-Total count of visually confirmed rebel ATGM launches for 2017 declined to 202.
+The total count of visually confirmed rebel ATGM launches for 2017 declined to 226.

 Syrian Rebel Use of ATGMs in 2018

-The current count of visually confirmed rebel ATGM launches for 2018 plummeted to just 32.
+The total count of visually confirmed rebel ATGM launches for 2018 plummeted to just 64.

-Overall, the current count of visually confirmed rebel ATGM launches since the start of Syrian Civil War is 1673.
+The current count of visually confirmed rebel ATGM launches since the start of the Syrian Civil War is 2623.

 Summary and Analysis of Rebel Use of ATGMs during the Syrian Civil War

-While tracking rebel ATGM use during Syrian Civil War has been more difficult than tracking pro-government armour losses which I covered in my previous article (tracking vehicle losses was made a lot easier by using after action footage), we can still derive significant information by analysing the available data.
+While tracking rebel ATGM use during the Syrian Civil War has been more difficult than tracking pro-government armour losses which I covered in my previous article (tracking vehicle losses was made a lot easier by using after action footage), we can still derive significant information by analyzing the available data.

 Armoured vehicles on any modern battlefield should expect to encounter powerful ATGMs and RPGs and if they do not have either modern ERA or a modern hard-kill active protection system, like Trophy APS, they are likely to take heavy losses if their opponent is either a nation-state or even just a competent militia with a nation-state sponsor.